 During a 1958 trip to Las Vegas, Charlie Frias and his wife Phyllis flipped a coin to decide whether to stay in Vegas or return home to Texas.
 The results of that coin toss determined the location of their new home and started the beginning of the Frias legacy.

-While the Frias name is well known today in the transportation sector of Nevada, that was not the case 50 years ago when Charlie saw the opportunity to put his entrepreneurial spirit into action with the purchase of the ABC Union Cab Company’s fleet of 5 cabs.
+While the Frias name is known today as a leader in the Nevada Taxi Industry, that was not the case 50 years ago when Charlie saw the opportunity to put his entrepreneurial spirit into action with the purchase of the ABC Union Cab Company’s fleet of 5 taxis.